shaleen-wonder-ent/user-guides/AMPLS_Arch_HUB-PE_vs_Spoke-PE.md

 So:

-> You can keep a **single PE in the monitoring spoke** and have all present and future spokes (and subscriptions) access it via the Hub firewall.
+> You can keep a **single PE in the Monitoring Spoke** and have all present and future spokes (and subscriptions) access it via the Hub firewall.
 No spoke‑to‑spoke peering is required; the Hub remains the only transit point.

 ---